Vouchers and the Managed Isolation Allocation System

 In periods of high demand capacity is limited

-MIQ has served New Zealand well, helping to bring more than 170,000 people here, while protecting the freedoms that we all now enjoy.
+MIQ has served New Zealand well, helping to bring almost 200,000 people here.

 We want to be able to bring everyone home who wants to return but we have to do that in a safe, managed way.
-For New Zealand, that number is about 4,000 rooms a fortnight, which is more rooms per-capita than Australia has.
+For New Zealand, that number is approximately 10,500 rooms per 33 days.

 The reality is that demand for space in managed isolation facilities is always high, and there is finite capacity within the MIQ system, and that’s for good reason – Covid-19 is raging around the world and we need to keep New Zealand safe.

-MIQ will be rolling out a virtual lobby for the next room release, taking place on 20 September 9am NZT, in the Managed Isolation Allocation System.
+MIQ has rolled out a virtual lobby for room releases in the Managed Isolation Allocation System.

 We begin to release rooms online once airlines have confirmed their flight schedules with MIQ.

 We aim to start releasing rooms 4 to 6 months prior to arrival dates, with 40% of rooms initially released and the remaining 60% gradually released in batches each month up until arrival date.
 This timing is dependent on what is happening in the broader COVID-19 environment and is not always possible, but we will now be announcing when room releases will be happening.